 Associate Dean for Faculty and Academic Affairs

-Sherry Field brings years of experience to her current role as Associate Dean for Faculty and Academic Affairs at The University of Texas at Austin.
-She is responsible for undergraduate curriculum as well as promotion and tenure, faculty mentoring and support, faculty affairs, and study abroad programs.
+Sherry Field brings years of experience to her current role as associate dean for Faculty and Academic Affairs at The University of Texas at Austin.
+She is responsible for the undergraduate curriculum as well as promotion and tenure, faculty mentoring and support, faculty affairs, and study abroad programs.
 She oversees the Office of Student Affairs and the Office of Instructional Innovation.

 Field’s career encompasses experience as a university researcher and professor, as well as a public school classroom teacher and administrator.
 She served as a faculty member at the University of Colorado-Denver, University of Georgia, and, in the College of Education at The University of Texas at Austin from 2001-2012.
 From 2006-2012, she served as associate dean for teacher education, student affairs, and administration.
 She was dean of the College of Education at Arkansas Tech University from 2012 until her return to UT in 2015.
 Most recently, she served as interim dean of the College of Education, from January 1 - December 31, 2018.